-igned on our behalf
+Signed on our behalf

 Print name

 I/we have been given an opportunity to read the terms and conditions of this Tenancy Agreement.
 I/we understand that I/we should not sign it unless I/we are prepared to agree to keep to the terms and conditions.

 Signed by the Tenant(s) Print name(s)

-If this is a joint tenancy, each Tenant should sign.
+If this is a joint tenancy, each Tenant should s ign.

 Date

-Words included in italics do not form part of this Tenancy Agreement and are included for explanation purposes only.
+Words included in italics do not form part of tincluded for explanation purposes only. his Tenancy Agreement and are